 - To provide children ages 2-4 years old from low income communities an enriching learning environment

 - Strengthen family and community bonds in class between the child and caregiver, between caregivers, and between caregivers and facilitators

-Call Program Services at (512) 236-9622 to speak to a Y Ambassador and enroll or express your interest for an upcoming session.
+Call Program Services at (512) 236-9622 or email ProgramServices@AustinYMCA.org to enroll or express your interest for an upcoming session.

 Fall Session Start Date:

-End of August for Guerrero-Thompson Elementary, Pecan Springs Elementary, and Houston Elementary.
+The week of August 27th for Guerrero-Thompson Elementary, Winn Elementary, and Houston Elementary.